IBM/event-automation/_eem_11.7/04-security/07b-profile-page.md

 - If your OIDC provider does not support the `offline_access` scope, or you do not want to use it, ensure you [add the user to the role mappings file](../user-roles#assigning-individual-roles-to-users).

   **Important:**
   - When using `offline_access`, your provider might control how long the offline session can last before expiring.
-If the session lifetime is shorter than the [lifetime of {{site.data.reuse.eem_name}} tokens](#creating-a-token) (90 days), then the user might receive unauthorized error responses when trying to make API calls with their token.
+If the session lifetime is shorter than the [lifetime of {{site.data.reuse.eem_name}} tokens](#creating-a-token) (maximum 365 days), then the user might receive unauthorized error responses when trying to make API calls with their token.
 To use the API again, the user must log in to the {{site.data.reuse.eem_name}} UI again to retrieve a new offline access token.

 ## API access tokens
 {: #api-access-tokens}